lifegadget/ui-number-input/README.md

 	- Basic formatting can be turned on to visually indicate these styles, or you can style them yourself with all your CSS prowess
 1. Auto Correction Rules
 	- Default rule enforces that only numbers can be input into field
 	- Container can opt to add in auto-corrections for *min* and *max* value, as well as enforcing the `step` interval

 ## Installation

 * change directories to your project folder
-* `ember install:addon ui-number-input`
+* `ember install ui-number-input`

 That's it, you're ready to use it.

-> Note: before version 0.1.5 of Ember CLI the recommended installation command was: `npm install ui-number-input --save-dev` which should still work for now
+> Note: before version 0.1.5 of Ember CLI the recommended installation command was: `npm install ui-number-input --save-dev`, and before version 0.2.3 `ember install:addon ui-number-input`
 > (although in future builds we may utilise some of the initialisation features that the new syntax opens up)

 ## Usage ##